Malay, Aklan: Air

-Malay has one airport, officially named Godofredo P. Ramos Airport but more popularly known as Caticlan Airport.
+Malay has one airport, officially named Godofredo P. Ramos Airport, but more popularly known as Caticlan Airport or Boracay Airport.
+The airport's area is also extended to the adjacent town of Nabas.
 Only small aircraft were allowed to land on the 950 m runway.
 The runway was extended to 1800 m in 2016, allowing bigger aircraft like the Airbus A320 to land at the airport.